-(Last Updated on : 28/02/2012)
+(Last Updated on : 22/05/2017)

 of Jammu and Kashmir

 is a major dam of Jammu and Kashmir.
-The Salal Project mainly deals with the power generation function in Jammu and Kashmir and the Power Station has a capacity of around 690MW of electricity and annually it generates around 3101 million units.
-The Power Project has been constructed on the Chenab River in the Udhampur district
+The Salal Project mainly deals with the power generation function in Jammu and Kashmir and the power station has a capacity of producing around 690 megawatt of electricity and annually it generates around 3101 million units of electricity.
+The power project has been constructed on the Chenab River in the Udhampur district

 of Jammu and Kashmir.
-The dam is supervised by the NHPC (National Hydroelectric Power Corporation).
+The dam is supervised by the National Hydroelectric Power Corporation (NHPC).
 The power project has been serving the states

 , Himachal Pradesh

-but in the southern Doda district
+, but in the southern Doda district

 of the state.
-The construction of the project had begun in the year 1999 and the first phase of its construction was completed in 2000 after its construction plan was commissioned in 1992This power project has a capacity of around 450 MW and was dedicated to the nation by Manmohan Singh
+The construction of the project began in the year 1999 and the first phase of its construction was completed in 2000 after its construction plan was commissioned in 1992.
+This power project has a capacity of around 450 megawatt and was dedicated to the nation by Manmohan Singh

-, the prime minister of India on 10th of October, 2008.
+on 10th of October, 2008.

 Chutak Hydroelectric Project

-It is a run-of -the-river power project on Suru River.
-The project construction began on September 23, 2006 and is commissioned by Feb 2011.
-The project envisages utilizing a gross head of 63.4 m to generate 216.41 GWh in a 90% dependable year with an installed capacity of 44 MW.
-Each 11 MW Underground generating unit will operate under a rated head of 52 m and a rated discharge of 24.05 cubic metres per second..
+power project on Suru River.
+The project construction began on September 23, 2006 and was commissioned by February, 2011.
+The project envisages utilizing a gross head of about 63.4 m to generate electricity of about 216.41 gigawatt hours with an installed capacity of about 44 megawatt.
+Each 11 megawatt underground generating unit will operate under a rated head of about 52 m and a rated discharge of about 24.05 cubic meters per second.

 Dumkhar Hydroelectric Dam

-This project has been constructed on the Indus River in the Leh district
+Dumkhar Hydroelectric Dam has been constructed on the Indus River in the Leh district

 of Jammu ands Kashmir.
 It is a 42 m high and 220m long concrete gravity dam across Indus River

 Uri Hydroelectric Dam is a 480 megawatt hydroelectric power station on the Jhelum River